 “I had an iron infusion a couple of weeks ago for anemia — fatigue is gone,” shared one MyLeukemiaTeam member.

 Good nutrition is important during cancer treatment, but nausea can make eating difficult.
-Try eating small meals throughout the day and sipping drinks often.
-Nausea can worsen if your stomach is empty, so keeping food in your system can help ease nausea.
-Most TKIs need to be taken on an empty stomach, but nilotinib can be taken with or without food.
+Try eating small meals throughout the day and taking small sips of fluids often.
+Nausea can get worse if your stomach is empty, so eating small amounts may help ease it.

 You can also try sucking on ice chips or frozen juice to stay hydrated if drinking makes you nauseous.

 If your CML treatment causes diarrhea, it can be hard to know what to eat.
-Focus on low-fiber foods such as canned fruit, pasta, and white bread.
-Avoid foods and drinks that can make your diarrhea worse, such as spicy foods, caffeinated drinks, alcohol, and dairy products.
+Try low-fiber foods such as canned fruit, pasta, and white bread.
+Avoid foods and drinks that can make diarrhea worse, such as spicy foods, caffeinated drinks, alcohol, and dairy products.

-If you’re unsure what to eat, ask your hematologist-oncologist for a referral to a dietitian.
-They can help you create a plan that works for you.
+If you’re not sure what to eat, ask your hematologist-oncologist for a referral to a dietitian.
+They can help create a plan that works for you.

-It’s also important to replace lost nutrients.
-Try to consume foods and drinks with sodium or potassium, like bananas, applesauce, soup, and peeled boiled potatoes.
+You can try foods and drinks with sodium or potassium, like bananas, applesauce, soup, and peeled boiled potatoes, to replace lost nutrients.

 Memory problems, brain fog, or trouble concentrating can make daily life harder.
 To help you stay on track, spend time each evening getting organized for the next day.
-Establish a schedule you can stick to and always keep things in their proper places.
+Make a schedule you can stick to and keep everything in its proper place.

 You can also ask loved ones to remind you of important tasks.
 “I rely on other people to remember things,” one MyLeukemiaTeam member said.
 “They have become my memory for me.
 It helps!”

 Both targeted therapy and chemotherapy can cause dry, itchy skin.
 One way to manage this side effect is to stick to a good skin care routine.
-Wash your skin well with gentle cleansers that are free of soaps, which can be drying.
-Apply moisturizer often to prevent dryness and cracking, and always use sunscreen when going outside.
+Wash with gentle soap-free cleansers because soaps can dry out your skin.
+Use moisturizer often to help prevent dryness and cracking, and always use sunscreen when going outside.

 Your doctor may also recommend that you stay out of the sun, as many CML medications can make your skin more sensitive to sunlight.